 Child protection workers must submit the documentation to the team leader, who will check, consider and endorse the documentation and forward to the district director for approval.
 If the team leader is not available, and arrangements have been made, the senior practice development officer can endorse and submit the documentation to the district director.

 The district director considers and approves the submission.
-If the matter is contentious, the submission must be forwarded for noting to the Executive Director State-wide and South East or Executive Director State-wide and South West.
+If the matter is contentious, the submission must be forwarded for noting to the relevant Executive Director or regional Executive Director.
 The approved submission must be saved to the Objective case file.

 When approved, child protection workers process payment of the fee by recording and seeking approval for the costs in the 'Funding' component in Assist.
 Information on fees is available from the Department of the Attorney General - Fees for Products and Services (in related resources).